-In FY 2021, the CDE staff continued to demonstrate Maverick excellence, unprecedented teamwork, collaboration, and leadership during the ongoing COVID-19 pandemic.
-CDE juggled various priorities in order to provide the staff and resources necessary to ensure the success of online education for our UTA students, faculty, and staff.
+In FY 2022, the CDE staff continued to demonstrate Maverick excellence, unprecedented teamwork, collaboration, and leadership adjusting to the new normal following the COVID-19 pandemic.
+CDE was involved in various projects and improvements to provide UTA staff and faculty the necessary resources to ensure the success of our UTA community.